IBM-Cloud/docs/local/index.md

 </dd>
 <dt>**High availability**</dt>
 <dd>
 To support a single node failure, you must have n+1 ESXi.
-For example, if two ESXis are used, meaning 16x cores each, then a third is needed.
+For example, if three ESXis are used, meaning 16x cores each, then a fourth is needed.
 <p><strong>Note:</strong> The customer VMware administrator can decide to enforce strict high availability failover in the cluster to guarantee resources.</p>
 </dd>
 <dt>**Network**</dt>